 Eligibility for ECMC Foundation grant funding is determined by the following criteria.
-For certain Request for Proposals, criteria are added for specific grant opportunities.
+For certain Requests for Proposals, criteria may be added for specific grant opportunities.

 Who is eligible?

 - Nonprofit organizations registered as a U.S. 501(c)(3) or a 509(a)(1), (2) or (3) of the Internal Revenue Code

 - Postsecondary institutions and systems or their affiliated and supporting foundations